Karađorđe's Park: History

+19th century

 The predecessor to the modern park was a camp set by the Serbian army in 1806 during the siege of Belgrade in the First Serbian Uprising.
-After the Serbs secured Belgrade, soldiers killed in the battle on the liberation day, 30 November 1806, were buried at this place and the place was arranged as the Insurgents Cemetery in 1848, when the Monument to the Liberators of Belgrade was also erected.
+After the Serbs secured Belgrade, soldiers killed in the battle on the liberation day, 30 November 1806, were buried at this place.
+In 1806 the first trees were planted at the burial place, chestnut trees and black locusts.

+The burial site was arranged as the Insurgents Cemetery in 1848, when the Monument to the Liberators of Belgrade was also erected.
 The 5.5 m tall memorial was one of the first public monuments in Belgrade.
 Out of the 50 original tombstones, 12 still survives.
 The patron of the monument was Aleksandar Karađorđević, the ruling prince of Serbia, and son of the First Serbian Uprising leader and the founder of the Karađorđević royal family, Karađorđe.

 After the monument was erected, it was suggested that the park should be planted around it.
 City officials dismissed the idea, citing lack of necessary funds.
 One of the first avenues in Belgrade was planted along the Kragujevac Road (modern Liberation Boulevard), in 1848, from which the park developed in time.
 The planted seedlings were of chestnut trees, and the chestnut alley descending from the original one still survives in the park.
 By 1887, the cemetery and monument became neglected.

 After ascending to the throne in 1889, king Alexander Obrenović ordered for the cemetery to be arranged.
 The remaining tombs were rearranged, the monument was renovated and the metal fence was placed around it, while the seedlings of black locust were planted in order to form the memorial park.
 As the king was coming from the Obrenović dynasty, a fierce rival of the former (and future) Karađorđević dynasty, this was seen as the kings attempt to reconcile two ruling families.
 Also, after creation of this one, numerous other memorial parks began to form throughout Serbia.